tirimid/mincbuild/README.md

 ## Contributing

-I am not accepting pull requests unless they refactor code to make it smaller and more readable.
-I am definitely not accepting pull requests which implement features unless I *really* like them.
+I am not accepting pull requests unless they refactor code to make it smaller and more readable, or maybe fix minor bugs.
+If you have feature / large bugfix proposals, please contact me (through email or otherwise) and suggest them.
 Feel free to fork this project and make your own version.